This easy zucchini bread recipe lowers the glycemic-index of the usual loaf; courgettes are rich in fibre.

-Bread has a relatively high glycemic index; one way to lower it is to add extra fibre and there's no easier way than to mix in a cup of grated courgette.
+Commercial bread has a relatively high glycemic index; one way to lower it in your own loaf is to add extra fibre and there's nothing easier than to mix in a cup of grated-courgette.

 One other small factor is not to add the courgette initially; allow the dough to stir thoroughly first and then tip in your grated-squash.
 Otherwise I find the flour doesn't mix properly.

 They are particularly rich in many different carotenoids; the antioxidants that mop up free radicals in the body.
-In short, they are a strong in the cancer prevention stakes.
+In short, they are a strong contender in the tumour-prevention stakes.

 If you're buying them off the shelf, make sure you wash each one thoroughly because you are going to eat them skins and all.
 Just slice off the two-ends.

-When the words easy and bread come into the same recipe then a machine is a must; there's nothing easy about kneading dough, allowing it to rise, and then baking it; it's demanding in time and electrical energy.
+When the words easy and bread come into the same recipe then a machine is a must; there's nothing quick about kneading dough, allowing it to rise, and then baking it.
+It is demanding in time and electrical-energy.

-The bread machine is the green way of baking the perfect loaf.
+The bread-machine is the green way of baking the perfect loaf.
 And it gives you control over the salt, and all the chemicals that are added to the commercial offering.
+We particularly love this easy sourdough recipe.

 Easy zucchini bread recipe takes less than ten minutes to prepare.

-When the machine starts to knead the dough, after about an hour, add the grated zucchini.
-Four hours later you'll have the perfect easy zucchini bread recipe loaf.
+Sometimes I add the grated courgette only when the machine starts to knead the dough.
+Four-hours later you'll have the perfect easy zucchini bread recipe loaf.

 Less than ten-minutes work plus a five hour wait; that's slow food, made fast in my book.

 Zucchini health benefits abound, whether in a salad or in our bread loaf.

-Many easy zucchini bread recipes want to turn it into a pudding, and add lots of sugar; we all break down now and then, and that's okay if you're not find your suffering from health hut neurosis, but it's no longer a health food; for high and holy days.
-Fattening and glycemic and definitely no longer a diabetic zucchini bread recipe.
+Many easy zucchini bread recipes want to turn it into a pudding, and add lots of sugar; we all break down now and then, and that's okay if you are not to find yourself suffering from health hut neurosis, but it is no longer a health food; for high and holy days only.